Petrosz007/msc-thesis/chapters/graph_reduction.typ

 == MONKE

 MONKE stands for Minimal Overhead Node Kollision Elliminator.
-This means, that this algorithm has little to no heuristics (no overhead) and it elliminates kolliding (intersecting) nodes, A.K.A. joining them.
+This means, that this algorithm has little to no heuristics (no overhead) and it elliminates kolliding (colliding, intersecting) nodes, A.K.A. joining them.

 MONKE works in a very simple way: We take the list of edges in the graph, always take one and join the nodes on the edge.
 Repeat, until there are no edges in the graph.